Draft Recommendation Statement

 Cognitive Impairment in Older Adults: Screening

-This opportunity for public comment expires on October 7, 2019 at 8:00 PM EST
+This opportunity for public comment expired on October 7, 2019 at 8:00 PM EST

 Note: This is a Draft Recommendation Statement.
 This draft is distributed solely for the purpose of receiving public input.
 It has not been disseminated otherwise by the USPSTF.
 The final Recommendation Statement will be developed after careful consideration of the feedback received and will include both the Research Plan and Evidence Review as a basis.